awdemos/awdemos/README.md

 The demos directory include examples of deploying resources into public clouds, using Terraform, Pulumi, and Kubernetes for deploying resources, application containers, as well as some nice-to-haves like git tips and a lot more.

 If you are a non-engineering reviewer of this information, first of all welcome and thanks for coming by!
-I hope that you find this informational, feel free to just examine the sections most relevant to your interests!
+I hope that you find this informational, feel free to just examine the sections most relevant to your interests.

 For technical readers, be sure to check out the analysis of Grok, CVE-2024-3094, my Ultimate Kubernetes Wishlist, low level Kubernetes details, SRE definitions, and LLM attacks.